Harry L. Nelson: Early years

-The 27th Mersenne Prime Number
+27th Mersenne prime

-During the process of acceptance testing, a new supercomputer would typically run diagnostic programs at night, looking for problems.
+During the process of acceptance testing, a new supercomputer would typically run diagnostic programs at night to ensure stability and reliability of its hardware and controlling software.
 During the acceptance testing of LLNL's first Cray-1 computer, Nelson teamed up with Cray employee David Slowinski to devise a program that would hunt for the next Mersenne prime, while simultaneously being a legitimate diagnostic program.
 On April 8, 1979, the team found the 27th Mersenne prime: 244497 - 1, the largest prime number known at that time.

-Computer Chess
+Computer chess

 In 1980, Nelson came across a copy of the chess program Cray Blitz written by Robert Hyatt.
 Using his detailed knowledge of the Cray-1 architecture, Nelson re-wrote a key routine in assembly language and was able to significantly speed up the program.
 The two began collaborating along with a third team member, Albert Gower, a strong correspondence chess player.
 In 1983, Cray Blitz won the World Computer Chess Championship, and successfully defended its title in 1986.

 The 1986 Championship was marred by controversy when the HiTech team, led by Hans Berliner, accused the Cray Blitz team of cheating.
 The charge was investigated for a few months by the tournament director, David Levy, and dismissed.
 Despite the dismissal, the experience somewhat soured the computer chess scene for Nelson, although he remained active until the ACM discontinued the annual computer chess tournaments in 1994.

 Puzzles and problems

-He is active with the International Puzzle Party, and is a longtime contributor to the Journal of Recreational Mathematics.
-He served as Editor of the Journal for 5 years, and continues to sit on its editorial board.
+Nelson was active with the International Puzzle Party, and was a longtime contributor to the Journal of Recreational Mathematics.
+He served as Editor of the Journal for 5 years, and sat on its editorial board for many years after stepping down as Editor.